awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 + The tags
 + The private DNS option
 **Note**
-When you enable private DNS, it might take a few minutes for the private IP addresses to become available\.
+When you turn on private DNS, it might take a few minutes for the private IP addresses to become available\.
 + The endpoint policy \(if supported by the service\)

  If you remove a subnet for the interface endpoint, the corresponding endpoint network interface in the subnet is deleted\.